vpayno/exercism-workspace/go/parallel-letter-frequency/letter-doc.md

 func Frequency(s string) FreqMap
 ```

-Frequency counts the frequency of each rune in a given text and returns this data as a FreqMap\.
+Frequency counts the frequency of each rune in a given text and returns this data as a FreqMap.

 <details><summary>Example</summary>
 <p>